 The purge valve.
-Its purpose is to vent fuel tank vapor in to the intake manifold during certain operating conditions.
+Its purpose is to vent fuel tank vapor into the intake manifold during certain operating conditions.
 All we've seen on the 'net so far is that one company left it dangling.
 Well, that is an option.
 Your car does not need it to run.
 However, in my experience, this will cause the check engine light to illuminate.
 On the stock intake, the purge valve attached directly to the intake behind the throttle body.
 On the 2012 Boss 302, the purge valve is located on the driver side rear of the intake and it is plumbed a little differently.
 You can get the correct Boss hoses, purge valve and bracket for just under $200 when they are available but they are not currently available.
-Plus, you'll still have to lengthen your wiring harness to reach the new purge valve on the other side of the motor.
-While this is the most correct way to complete the install, it didn't help us at all right now.
+Plus, you'll still have to lengthen your wiring harness to the new purge available motor.
+While this is the most correct way to complete the installation, it didn't help us at all right now.
 So good old southern ingenuity kicked in and we determined that if we made a run to the parts store to acquire an M8x1.25 bolt with some washers, 2 feet of fuel/emissions hose, and some hose clamps, we'd be in business and functioning as intended.
 So here is our fix.
 Is it ideal, no, but there is nothing wrong with it either.
 It gets the job done for now until something new comes about.

 Run the fuel/emission hose under the neck of the intake and connect it to the remaining open port on the driver side of the intake, clamping the connection.

 It has been widely reported that the Steeda cold air intake will not fit with the Boss 302 manifold, but I'm happy to report that it darn sure will.
 Now don't get me wrong, it's not a slide it on and done type of deal, but you can make it fit.
 We didn't even cut anything.
-Yes, there is a .75" nitrous plate installed on this car, but I can't help but think that only made the fitment a bit more difficult, if anything.
-Take your time and have an extra set of hands around to help tighten clamps or hold the intake in place.
+Yes, there is a .75" nitrous plate installed on this car, but I can't help but think that only made the fitment a bit more difficult; if anyke your time and have an extra set of hands around to help tighten clamps or hold the intake in place.
 Supposedly the JLT CAI fits a little better, we'll be finding out for sure soon.